Revolutionize at-home diagnostics | |

 The Biomaterials Engineering (BME) group of Professor Xiao-Hua Qin is hiring a PhD student in advanced manufacturing of metamaterials. | |

-Ingestible Therapeutics and Diagnostic Systems (Harvard I BWH I MIT - Anytime starting 2024 and 2025) | |
+Ingestible Therapeutics and Diagnostic Systems (Harvard I BWH I MIT - Current positions filled, open positions are now in 2026) | |

 The Traverso lab is focused on translational medicine.
 Our main goal is to help people through the use of medicine and engineering.
 Research projects involve medical devices that can range from diagnostic, drug delivery, surgical, and implantable devices.
 Dr. Giovanni Traverso is a Physician-Scientist who is an Assistant Professor at MIT Mechanical Engineering, and an Assistant Professor at Harvard Medical School and the Division of Gastroenterology at Brigham and Women’s Hospital (BWH).
 This position will require direct on-boarding and will be stationed at a satellite facility of the Brigham and Women’s Hospital in Cambridge, but will involve work with a multidisciplinary team from across the different MIT/Harvard/BWH institutions. | |